lennilobel/ai-demos-public/Rag/README.md

 **Update the application configuration file**
 - Expand the **Rag.MoviesClient** project.
 - Open the **appsettings.json** file.
-- In the **SqlServer** section, supply the server name, username and password for connecting to the database:
+- In the **SqlServer** section, supply the server name, username, and password for connecting to the database:
   ```json
     "SqlServer": {
       "ServerName": "[SERVER-NAME]",